What is Aperture?

-Here are a few examples of how to use aperture in photography and how can you balance the exposure and sharpness of your image like a pro.
+Here are a few examples of how to use aperture in photography and how to balance your image’s exposure and sharpness like a pro.

 Above the image has a high aperture, which means the value of the aperture is set to lower digits.
-This resulted in the focus on the closer object (in this case sapling) and blurring the whole background.
+This resulted in focusing on the closer object (in this case, sapling) and blurring the background.

 Now when the exposure is balanced by editing and the environment.
 Dark surroundings let only some light enter the lens despite the high aperture setting.